SAINT: Service-level Integration Test Generation with Program Analysis and LLM-based Agents: Evaluation

 Our ablation study evaluates the key components of \tool.
-Due to the high computational demands of testing multiple models, we chose Granite-8B, our smallest effective model and performed the study on four applications with and without OpenAPI: DayTrader, PetClinic, Feature-service, and Genome-Nexus.
-Table~\ref{tb:ablation} presents the ablation results.
-Partial orderings from the ODG had the greatest positive effect on test coverage, followed by IPD extraction, value constraint extraction, the coverage-augmentation agent, and the repair agent.
+Due to the high computational demands of testing multiple models, we chose Granite-8B, our smallest effective model and performed the study on four applications with and without OpenAPI specifications: Feature-service, Genome-Nexus, DayTrader, and PetClinic.
+Table~\ref{tb:ablation} presents the results.
+Partial orderings from the ODG had the greatest positive effect on test coverage, followed by IPD extraction, value-constraint extraction, the coverage-augmentation agent, and the repair agent.